norm/your5e/rules/directives/hit_die.md

 ## Missing key, only value
 - Hit Die
     - d12

+## No emphasis on the shorthand
+- Hit Die d12

 ## Keys are not differentiated with asterisks
 - Hit Die